 Choosing Between a Denylist or Allowlist

-Once you’ve opened up your form, be sure to add an Email field if you haven’t already.
-Then, click on the Email field within the builder’s preview panel to open the Field Options panel.
+Once you’ve opened up your form, be sure to add an Email field to it if you haven’t already.
+Then, click on the Email field in the builder’s preview area to open its Field Options panel.

 - None: No restrictions are placed on emails entered in this field (aside from standard email format requirements).
 This is the default setting.

 - Allowlist: Choose this option if you’d like to set up rules around which email addresses are accepted in this field.